enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 Target selection, the first step in drug discovery programmes, is thus a critical decision point.
 It has previously been shown that therapeutic targets with a genetic link to the disease under investigation are more likely to progress through the drug discovery pipeline, suggesting that genetics can be used as a tool to prioritise and validate drug targets in early discovery \[5, 6\].

-Over the last decade, genome-wide association studies (GWASs) have revolutionised the field of human genetics allowing to survey DNA mutations associated with disease and other complex traits on an unprecedented scale \[7\].
+Over the last decade, genome-wide association studies (GWASs) have revolutionised the field of human genetics, allowing to survey DNA mutations associated with disease and other complex traits on an unprecedented scale \[7\].
 Similarly, phenome-wide association studies (PheWAS) are emerging as a complementary methodology to decipher the genetic bases of the human phenome \[8\].
 While many of these associations might not actually be relevant for the disease aetiology \[9\], these methods hold much promise to guide pharmaceutical scientists towards the next generation of drug targets \[10\].

-Arguably, one of the biggest challenges in translating findings from GWASs to therapies is that the great majority of single nucleotide polymorphisms (SNPs) associated with disease are found in non-coding regions of the genome and therefore cannot be easily linked to a target gene \[11\].
+Arguably, one of the biggest challenges in translating findings from GWASs to therapies is that the great majority of single nucleotide polymorphisms (SNPs) associated with disease are found in non-coding regions of the genome, and therefore cannot be easily linked to a target gene \[11\].
 Many of these SNPs could be regulatory variants, affecting the expression of nearby or distal genes by interfering with the process of transcription (e.g.: binding of transcription factors at promoters or enhancers) \[12\].

 The most established way to map disease-associated regulatory variants to target genes is probably to use expression quantitative trait loci (eQTLs) \[13\], variants that affect the expression of specific genes.
 Over the last few years, the GTEx consortium assembled a valuable resource by performing large-scale mapping of genome-wide correlations between genetic variants and gene expression across 44 human tissues \[14\].

 However, depending on the power of the study, it might not be possible to detect all existing regulatory variants as eQTLs.
 An alternative is to use information on the location of promoters and distal enhancers across the genome and link these regulatory elements to their target genes.
-Large, multi-centre Initiatives such as ENCODE \[15\], Roadmap Epigenomics \[16\] and BLUEPRINT \[17, 18\] mapped regulatory elements in the genome by profiling a number of chromatin features including DNase hypersensitive sites (DHSs), several types of histone marks and binding of chromatin-associated proteins in a large number of cell lines, primary cell types and tissues.
+Large, multi-centre initiatives such as ENCODE \[15\], Roadmap Epigenomics \[16\] and BLUEPRINT \[17, 18\] mapped regulatory elements in the genome by profiling a number of chromatin features, including DNase hypersensitive sites (DHSs), several types of histone marks and binding of chromatin-associated proteins in a large number of cell lines, primary cell types and tissues.
 Similarly, the FANTOM consortium used cap analysis of gene expression (CAGE) to identify promoters and enhancers across hundreds of cells and tissues \[19\].

 Knowing that a certain stretch of DNA is an enhancer is however not informative of the target gene(s).
 One way to infer links between enhancers and promoters *in silico* is to identify significant correlations across a large panel of cell types, an approach that was used for distal and promoter DHSs \[20\] as well as for CAGE-defined promoters and enhancers \[21\].
 Experimental methods to assay interactions between regulatory elements also exist.
 Chromatin interaction analysis by paired-end tag sequencing (ChIA-PET) \[22, 23\] couples chromatin immunoprecipitation with DNA ligation and sequencing to identify regions of DNA that are interacting thanks to the binding of a specific protein.
 Promoter capture Hi-C \[24, 25\] extends chromatin conformation capture by using "baits" to enrich for promoter interactions and increase resolution.

 Overall, linking genetic variants to their candidate target genes is not straightforward, not only because of the complexity of the human genome and transcriptional regulation, but also because of the variety of data types and approaches that can be used.
 To address this, we developed STOPGAP (systematic target opportunity assessment by genetic association predictions), a database of disease variants mapped to their most likely target gene(s) using different types of regulatory genomic data \[26\].
-The database is currently undergoing a major overhaul and will eventually be superseded by POSTGAP \[27\].
-A similar resource and valid alternative is INFERNO (inferring the molecular mechanisms of noncoding variants) \[28\].
+The database is currently undergoing a major overhaul and will eventually be superseded by [POSTGAP](https://github.com/Ensembl/postgap).
+A similar resource and valid alternative is INFERNO (inferring the molecular mechanisms of noncoding variants) \[27\].

 Workflow
 ========